Urigo/angular-meteor/README.md

 meteor create myProject
 cd myProject
 ```
+Create a folder called 'packages' under myProject

+Create a link to your local package under the 'packages' folder

 Add your local package
 ```
 meteor add my-package
 ```

 Now you can start using your own copy of the `angular-meteor` project from `myProject`.

 ## Usage